p. Provisions, contingent liabilities and contingent assets

 (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-(iv) The Company does not have any transaction which is not recorded in the books of account and has been surrendered or disclosed as income during the year in the tax assessments under the Income-tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income-tax Act, 1961).
+(v) The Company does not have any transaction which is not recorded in the books of account and has been surrendered or disclosed as income during the current year or previous year in the tax assessments under the Income-tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income-tax Act, 1961).

-(x) There are no loans or advances in the nature of loans are granted to promoters, directors, KMP's and related parties (as defined under the Companies Act, 2013) either severally or jointly with any other person, that are:
+(xi) There are no loans or advances in the nature of loans that are granted to promoters, directors, KMP's and related parties (as defined under the Companies Act, 2013) either severally or jointly with any other person, that are:

 a) repayable on demand; or

-for B S R & Associates LLP for and on behalf of the Board of Directors
+for B S R and Co for and on behalf of the Board of Directors

 Chartered Accountants NATCO Pharma Limited